aconstlink/games/02_paddle_n_ball/README.md

 This games' main purpose is to test the async task system.
 Loading all the assets is done using the new task system.
 A level is loaded using the task system from the disk if all bricks have been hit.

 ## further issues
 At the moment, there is a subtle stuttering in the continuous movement of everything.
-This issue was reduced due to using a "global" app wide delta time but it still remain.
+This issue was reduced due to using a "global" app wide delta time but it still remains.
 Especially for the OpenGL backend on windows.

 ## conculsion
 As with the first game, everything works the same.